ishikajaiswal657/cyber-forensic-url-analyzer/README.md

 ## 🧩 Browser Extension

-Download **`shieldcheck-extension.zip`** from this repo.
+Download **`shieldcheck.zip`** from this repo.
 It contains a browser extension that talks to the same Flask API as the website — no scanning logic runs in the browser, WHOIS/SSL/VirusTotal checks all happen server-side exactly as they do on the site.

 **Features:**
 - Auto-scans the current tab's URL when you open the popup